SOS2700 – Religious fundamentalism, extremism and violence

 - Use relevant concepts, theories and empirical knowledge in analyses of religion

-- Provide a critical analysis of different theories in the sociology of religion
+- Provide a critical analysis of different theories in the study of extreme religious movements

 - Provide a critical analysis of the empirical studies included in the syllabus